US says 'no basis' to ground Boeing 737 MAX jets after crash

 Low-cost airline Norwegian Air Shuttle, South Korea's Eastar Jet and South Africa's Comair also said they would halt flights.

-The developments sent Boeing shares tumbling another six percent, after a five percent drop Monday, wiping billions off its market value.

-US President Donald Trump weighed in with a blistering tweet: "Airplanes are becoming far too complex to fly."
+US President Donald Trump weighed in with a blistering tweet on Tuesday: "Airplanes are becoming far too complex to fly."

 "Pilot are no longer needed, but rather computer scientists from MIT," he wrote, referring to the prestigious university.